Unboxed-Software/solana-course/content/solana-nft.md

  - `storage` indicates the storage type to upload images and metadata.
 Note that Arweave files are only stored for seven days on Devnet (When deploying to Mainnet use `arweave-sol`).
 You can the review list of supported storage types [here](https://docs.metaplex.com/candy-machine-v2/configuration).

- - `noRetainAuthority` indicates whether the candy machine authority has the update authority for each mint or if it is transferred to the minter.
+ - `noRetainAuthority` indicates whether the Candy Machine authority has the update authority for each mint or if it is transferred to the minter.
 This should be kept as `false` for the vast majority of cases.

  - `noMutable` indicates whether the NFTs' metadata is mutable or not after having been minted.
-If set to false, the candy machine configurations can be updated.
-If set to true, candy machine configurations cannot be updated and cannot be reset to true.
+If set to false, the Candy Machine configurations can be updated.
+If set to true, Candy Machine configurations cannot be updated and cannot be reset to true.

 # Demo